What a Herniated Disc MRI Actually Shows You

 When it comes to spinal health, early and accurate diagnosis is key to preventing long-term complications.
 Conditions like a herniated disc or spinal stenosis rarely get better on their own and can lead to serious issues if ignored.
 For example, untreated cervical stenosis can cause a “permanent loss of feeling in your arms, hands, legs, and chest.”
 Getting a clear diagnosis with an MRI allows a specialist to see exactly what’s causing your pain and develop a targeted treatment plan.
 By seeking help early, you open the door to more effective, less invasive pain management treatments and significantly improve your chances of making a full recovery.

-Myths and Facts About Spinal Conditions
+Debunking Common Myths About Spine Conditions

 When you’re dealing with back or neck pain, it’s easy to get lost in a sea of information, and not all of it is accurate.
 Misconceptions about spinal conditions can cause unnecessary worry and might even prevent you from seeking the right care.
 Let’s clear up some of the most common myths about spinal stenosis and herniated discs so you can feel more confident about your next steps.